Pictured: Homemade play dough

 Common signs to watch for:

 - Decreased appetite

 - Excessive thirst or urination

-Homemade play dough, which is often made by parents as toys for their children, is generally comprised of food coloring and salt.
-When accidentally ingested by dogs or cats, homemade play dough is quite toxic, resulting in salt poisoning.
-Other sources of salt poisoning in dogs and cats include rock salt (for de-icers), paint balls, table salt, sea water, enemas (containing sodium phosphate), etc.
+Other sources of salt poisoning in dogs and cats include rock salt (for de-icers), paint balls, table salt, sea water, and enemas (containing sodium phosphate).

-If you think your dog or cat ingested homemade play dough, call your veterinarian or Pet Poison Helpline immediately for life-saving treatment advice.
+If you think your dog or cat ingested homemade play dough or salt dough, call your veterinarian or Pet Poison Helpline immediately for life-saving treatment advice.

 Poison type: foods